yosemitebandit/pseudo/readme.md

 #### usage
-First write some pseudcode, preferably in English.
+Write some pseudcode, preferably in English:

 ```
 $ cat primes.pseudo